Search

 • Perennials: Prune your perennials back in late February or first week of March.
 Deadhead July to August, if desired.

-• Oak trees: December to January and mid-June to September are your windows to prune oaks to avoid oak wilt.
+• Oak trees: December to mid-February and mid-June to September are your windows to prune oaks to avoid oak wilt.
 More importantly, painting wounds is 100% successful in preventing the disease.

-• Spring-blooming trees and shrubs: Wait until Prune spring-flowering trees and shrubs soon after they bloom to encourage flower bud growth for next year.
+• Spring-blooming trees and shrubs: Prune spring-flowering trees and shrubs soon after they bloom to encourage flower bud growth for next year.

 • Shade trees, palms and ornamental trees that don’t bloom in spring: Only prune if needed December to January.